 In addition, since the contact point is independent from management, there is an independent reporting route to Audit & Supervisory Board members.
 Reports made through our Corporate Ethics Help Line (external contact point) are in principle sent directly to Audit & Supervisory Board members at the same time; reporting only to Audit & Supervisory Board members is also possible.

 The Whistleblowing Mechanism Guidelines, revised in December 2016 by the Consumer Affairs Agency, recommend that neutral and fair third-party assessments be carried out.
 We had such an assessment carried out in May 2017 and received the comment that overall, a whistleblowing mechanism is in place and is being administered appropriately.

-A compliance violation or breach of the NTT Group Corporate Ethics Charter is dealt with using the disciplinary measures taken in accordance with the disciplinary code established at each Group company.
+A compliance violation or breach of the NTT Group Corporate Ethics Policy is dealt with using the disciplinary measures taken in accordance with the disciplinary code established at each Group company.
 This includes pay cuts and work suspension, and may also be reflected in assessments (evaluations) and personnel transfers.

 NTT NEWS ROOM

 Watch the latest news of telecommunication, NTT's R&D, XR services and more.

 In a virtual space, NTT Group and other companies display their 3D works.
 Watch the works of Hokusai, Shuri Castle, Minamiza Theater, etc.

 *Japanese language only

 Application cases on DOOR